EDUCBA

 Format Data Series-Bullet Chart 1

-Step 11: In the Format Data Series pane that opens up at the rightmost corner, click on Fill & Line > Marker > Marker Options.
+Step 11: In the Format Data Series pane at the rightmost corner, click on Fill & Line > Marker > Marker Options.

 Format Data Series-Bullet Chart 2

-Step 12: Change the Marker Option as Built-in and inside it, change the Type as dash from the dropdown and make the size as 20.
+Step 12: Change the Marker Option as Built-in, and inside it, change the Type as dash from the dropdown and make the size 20.

 Format Data Series - Bullet Chart 1

-Step 13: Navigate towards the Fill section and change the color to Red instead of Green.
+Step 13: Navigate toward the Fill section and change the color to Red instead of Green.

 format data Series-Solid Fill

-Step 14: Under the Border section, change the border as No Line instead of the preselected called Automatic.
+Step 14: Under the Border section, change the border to No Line instead of the preselected called Automatic.

 Border-No line